 There are several methodologies for productivity tracking, including time tracking, performance management, and employee monitoring.

 - Time tracking involves tracking the amount of time employees spend on specific tasks, allowing managers to ensure that employees are working the required number of hours and optimize scheduling.
-Depending on the organizational need, time tracking tools can be used to see how many hours employees are at work or online, or can be applied more granularly to track time an employee spends on a specific task.
+Depending on the organizational need, time and attendance system features can be used to see how many hours employees are at work or online, or can be applied more granularly to track time an employee spends on a specific task.

 - Performance management involves setting goals and key performance indicators (KPIs) for employees, tracking their progress, providing feedback, and identifying areas where they can improve.